dotnet/training-tutorials/content/csharp/getting-started/lesson-08.md

 - [Initial Version] - Use this as a starting point when following along with the tutorial yourself
 - [Completed Version] - Includes the completed versions of all samples

-See the [Issue](https://github.com/dotnet/training-tutorials/issues/6) to claim this lesson and/or view what should be included in it.

 ## Expression-Based Loops

 You can execute the same statement multiple times in your program by using a *loop*.
 There are several different kinds of loops in C#.
 In this lession, you're going to learn about the *while loop*, which is created with the ``while`` keyword.
 A ``while`` loop in C# looks identical to an ``if`` statement, except that instead of executing the contents of the associated block just once, the ``while`` loop will execute them again and again as long as the logical expression associated with the loop evaluates to ``true``.